collective/collective.gitresource/README.rst

 Status
 ------

-Updated 2014-11-29.
+Updated 2014-12-01.

 - Uses git as memory only local repository (bare).
-- Read only.
-Write support is planned as direct commit + push to the remote.
+- Tries to commit + push after each write / save.

+  * git+ssh-protocol works with GitHub (requires proper credentials been configured for the user running Plone)

+  * git+https-protocol support is planned (as a way to set credentials using product-config), but does not work with GitHub (dulwich_ tries to use API, which GitHub has deprecated)

+  * currently commits as the current Plone-user (support to configure the user using product-cofnig is planned)

-- No pull.
-Manual pull via Plone control panel planned (incl. cache purges).
+- No pull (manual pull via Plone control panel planned [incl. cache purges])
-- No caching.
-Relying on Front-end caching at first.
-Local copy as persistent `plone.resource`_ directory would be implementable.
+- No persistent caching (relying on shared memory between threads and front-end caching)
-- All files have the time of the last commit as their last modification date.
+- All files have the time of the last commit as their last modification time (correct modification time can be supported if it there's a fast way to look it up from the repository data without iterating through all the commits)

 Example